Addressing Challenging Place Recognition Tasks using Generative Adversarial Networks: Place Recognition using GANs

 \subsection{Network architecture}

-Fig. \ref{fig:archi} shows the architecture of the generator and discriminator part of the networks.
-The generator consists of a set of convolution and deconvolution layers as shown in Fig. \ref{fig:archi}.
-In order to preserve edge information, we use skip connections in the network so that useful information about edges can flow easily through the network.
+Fig. \ref{fig:archi} shows the architecture of the generator and discriminator networks.
+The generator consists of a set of convolution and deconvolution blocks as shown in Fig. \ref{fig:archi}.
+In order to preserve edge information, we use skip connections so that useful information about edges can flow easily through the network.
 The bottleneck layer is the encoding space of the generator which is then used to generate the image in the other domain.

-The discriminator consists of the encoder part of the generator with a slight difference.
-We use a fixed dimensional fully connected layer at the end of the discriminator.
-This serves as the feature layer in the discriminator.
+The discriminator consists of the encoder part of the generator with an additional fully connected layer at the end which serves as the feature layer in the discriminator.
+For classification, this layer is mapped to a single output via a fully connected layer followed by a sigmoid activation function.
 In the experimental section, we show that this layer learns informative features that can be used for place recognition.